MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ### Example 3: Re-enable the all sessions

-These commands re-enable all session configurations on the computer.
-The commands are equivalent.
+This example re-enables all session configurations on the computer.
+These commands are equivalent.
 Therefore, you can use either.

 ```powershell